EPCC-FOSS/timesheets/README.md

 ```bash
 branch version0.1.0 or tag v0.1.0
 ```
 Once done, push to the origin repo.
 Wait a couple of minutes for the compilation finishes.
-After so, you can go to releases (right hand side of the main page of the repo (next to README)) and download it there
+After so, you can go to releases (right hand side of the main page of the repo (next to README)) and download it there.